Multinodular and vacuolating neuronal tumor

 Treatment and prognosis

 MVNTs appear to be benign tumors with very indolent biological behavior which can, if asymptomatic, be followed by imaging alone.
-In symptomatic patients (epileptic) surgical resection often controls seizures, with no tumor regrowth reported 1-4.
+In symptomatic patients (where the MVNT is causing seizures) surgical resection often controls seizures, with no tumor regrowth reported 1-4.

 Possible considerations include

 can appear similar but usually is mostly cortical (rather than subcortical)

 often has bright FLAIR rim

 focal cortical dysplasia (type II)